dsmedinag/PRWP_10605/README.md

 Finally, the names and codes of departments and municipalities are obtained from the 'Datos Abiertos' page of the Ministry of ICTs [https://www.datos.gov.co/Mapas-Nacionales/Departamentos-y-municipios-de-Colombia/xdk5-pm3f/about_data].

 # Do-files description
-We used 9 codes to obtain the results of the paper:
+We used nine codes to obtain the results of the paper:

 - 0_run_dofiles: this is the master code that runs all do-files to generate the panel, descriptive plots, and estimates in both tables and graphs.
 - 1_create_annual_files: transforms the raw files downloaded from DANE into annualized files for panel construction.